splynx/docs/files/en/administration/reports/custom_prices_and_discounts/custom_prices_and_discounts.md

 ![Customer prices & Discounts](custom.png)

-The report is presented in a table format displaying the type of tariff, customer details and tariff details with the custom unit price and a period if specified:
+The report is presented in a table format displaying the type of the tariff, customer details and tariff details with the custom unit price and a period if specified:

 ![Custom](custom2.png)

-To view any discounts applied to the tariff simply click on the `+` button on the tariff type.
+To view any discounts applied to the tariff simply click on the arrow next to the tariff type.
 All the details of the discount on the tariff will be displayed as depicted below:

 ![Custom](custom3.png)